What Is a 5/5 ARM and Should I Get One?

 **Based on available rates from a general search at time of publication

 - The rate and mortgage payment on the 5/1 ARM could rise to the maximum lifetime cap (5.56% + 5%) after eight years.

 - The rate and mortgage payment on the 5/5 ARM are still at the first adjustment cap (4.375% + 2%) after eight years.

 Bottom line: The 5/5 ARM gives you more time to adjust to the higher monthly payment after your initial rate period ends than the 5/1 ARM.

 Pros and cons of 5/5 ARMs

-How to decide between a fixed-rate and adjustable-rate loan
+How to decide between a fixed-rate and an adjustable-rate loan

-- Plan to sell their home within a few years
+- Plan to sell their home before the five-year initial rate period ends